SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 1. Click the three-dot kebab icon, then select **Create SLO**.
 1. Follow the instructions under [Create an SLO (General)](#create-an-slo-general).

 You can use [metrics operators](/docs/metrics/metrics-operators) for metrics-based SLOs.
-The metrics query specified in your SLO should be a pure selector query.
+The metrics query specified in your SLO should have a quantization after the selector.
 You can specify one or more operators in the query for SLO.

 As an example, a pure selector query with no operators is `_sourceHost=stag-monitor-manager metric=CPU_Total`.
 That same query using the `sum` operator would be `_sourceHost=stag-monitor-manager metric=CPU_Total | sum`.